rorosaurus/esp32-hub75-driver/ASSEMBLY.md

 ![Bootloader capacitor](https://github.com/rorosaurus/esp32-hub75-driver/raw/master/images/assembly/bootloader-cap.jpg)

 If you don't have a ceramic capcitor, you can solder a 10uF electrolytic capacitor to the pads.
+Check your polarity!
 Keep in mind you will place the ESP32 on top in a moment.
 I would suggest that you run the long legs of the capacitor pins out from under the ESP32, off the edge of the PCB.
 However, you might also prefer to leave the capacitor in place and increase the height of the sandwiched PCBs.

 ![Alternative bootloader capacitor](https://github.com/rorosaurus/esp32-hub75-driver/raw/master/images/assembly/alt-bootloader-cap.jpg)

 ## Step 2.99 (*optional*): Apply waterproofing
 This is your last chance before your currently soldered components get covered up by the ESP32 board.
 If you want to apply silicone conformal coating to those joints, now is the time.
+Also, consider what parts underneath the ESP32 itself will be inaccessible soon, and conformal coat there as well.

 ## Step 3: Seat ESP32 into the PCB
 I recommend seating your [ESP32-DEVKIT-V1](https://www.aliexpress.com/item/32902307791.html) as close to my PCB as possible.
 This minimizes the vertical space required.
 If you bought your ESP32 from AliExpress, you might have to solder the header pins on - remember to ensure they are properly straight (90 degree angle with the ESP32 PCB) before soldering too many!

 ![Step 3](https://github.com/rorosaurus/esp32-hub75-driver/raw/master/images/assembly/step-3.gif)

 If you want to be able to detach the ESP32, you can attach [two 15-Pin Single Row female pin headers](https://www.aliexpress.com/item/32962790286.html) instead.
+Keep in mind this increases the overall height of the device.

 ## Step 4: Solder ESP32 pins onto the PCB
 Flip over the PCB and solder the ESP32 pins (or pin headers, if you want to easily detach the ESP32).